-DBJ has a mission "Applying financial expertise to design the future", and states that it has an aim of conducting business in a manner which resolves the issues of its clients and the larger society and realizes the sustainable development of Japan and the world5.
-In support of its mission, DBJ has developed 'the Long Term Vision 2030' and further sets out the Fourth Medium-Term Management Plan for the threehttp://www.dbj.jp/en/co/info/philosophy.html and http://www.dbj.jp/co/info/philosophy.html year period from FY 2017 throughout FY 2019, which aims to provide solutions for the issues of client and society, and makes efforts towards sustainable growth.
+DBJ has a mission of "Applying financial expertise to design the future",5 and states that it has an aim of conducting business in a manner which resolves the issues of its clients and the larger society and realizes the sustainable development of Japan and the world.
+In support of its mission, DBJ has developed 'the Long-Term Vision 2030'6 and further sets out the Fourth Medium-Term Management Plan for the three-year period from FY 2017 throughout FY 2019, which aims to provide solutions for the issues of client and society and makes efforts towards sustainable growth.